 SENIOR CARE FACILITY - Housing principally used, designed, or adapted for use by citizens fifty-five (55) years of age and older who are not capable of living independently and who require assistance in activities of daily living.
 Residents of a senior care facility receive a package of services to meet their needs.
 A senior care facility may be contained in a single building or group of buildings and may include assisted living, memory care, and/or nursing home facilities.
-A "life care community" or other retirement community that provides a continuum of care including both independent living units and units for residents that require assistance, is considered to be a senior care facility.
+A "life care community" life-care community, continuous care retirement community (CCRC) or other retirement community that provides a continuum of care including both independent living units and units for residents that require assistance, is considered to be a senior care facility.

-SENIOR HOUSING - In accordance with RSA 354-A:15, either: a) housing where at least 80% of the units are occupied by at least one person 55 years of age or older; or b) housing where 100% of the occupants are 62 years of age or older.
+SENIOR HOUSING - In accordance with RSA 354-A:15, "senior housing" refers to either: a) housing where at least 80% of the units are occupied by at least one person 55 years of age or older; or b) housing where 100% of the occupants are 62 years of age or older.
+In any development or portion of a development in Durham referred to as "senior housing" 100% of the units include at least one person 55 years of age or older.